dzdidi/bian-docs/readme.md

 - 19 Functional Patterns
 - 17 Action Terms

-# Structure:
+# Basic Terminology:
 BIAN Service Landscape consists of ~320 Service Domains.
 Grouped in Busiess Areas which in turn consist of Business Domains.
 A Service Domain is a conceptual functional design that can be mapped/related to a major application module.
-Each service domain contains exactly 1 Asset.
-Combination of Asset and Functional Patter creates Control Record.

-**Function Patters** can also be represented with 1-to-1 mapping to Generic Artifacts (just a  more tech terms) which can be mapped to Behaviour Qualifiers (even more concrete items).

-> For example: Function Patter "Track" -> Generic Artifact "Log Record" -> Behaviour Qualifiers "Event"

-Which are fine to devide in Qualifiers but they are out of BIAN scope.

-**Action Term** Every Service Domain offers a collection of service operations and usually consumes or ‘delegates’ by calling the service operations of other Service Domains as needed to complete its work.
-(Action Terms are like inteface methods, and BIAN provides mapping to REST specification)

-**BIAN provides default mapping table for Functional Patter - to - Action Term**

-Service Operation - applicable Action Term and optionally a Behavior Qualifier.

 Service Domain properties:
 * a discrete business functional partition (not a process step)